UltraMessaging/um_kb/kb/ssl-patch.md

    $ ln -s /lib/x86_64-linux-gnu/libcrypto.so.1.1 libcrypto.so.1.0.0
    ```

-Once this patch is tested, the libraries stored in /tmp should be deleted.
+Once this patch is tested, the *.insecure libraries can be deleted.

 ## UM Versions 6.12 and Above